ARTICLE 1 – NAME OF OFFICE

 ARTICLE 9 – CONTRACTS, CHECKS, DEPOSITS, FUNDS, FISCAL YEAR, FUNDRAISING, SPONSORSHIP, AND TEAM ACCOUNTS

-Section 2: Checks, Drafts, etc.: All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of CHA shall be signed by the President, Vice President or Secretary of CHA.
+Section 2: Checks, Drafts, etc.: All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of CHA shall be signed by the Executive Director, President, Vice President or Secretary of CHA.
 All expenditures of funds must be approved by the Board.

 Section 3: Deposits: All funds of CHA shall be deposited from time to time to the credit of CHA in such banks, trust companies or other depositories as the Board of Directors may select.